EdoFanuel/TempoTakeHomeAssessment/TakeHomeAssessment2.md

    2. Alternatively, we can also run a periodic scheduler that will go through all entries and remove any expired ones.
 3. Unless we know how many unique keys are possible for this cache, we will need to set maximum capacity.
    1. Without capacity, we cannot control how much memory every cache will take.
 Leading to a risk of `OutOfMemoryError`.
-   2. Here's a rough way to implement capacity and make sure we're not exceeding the capacity using queue
+   2. Here's a rough way to implement capacity and make sure we're not exceeding the capacity using queue.
     ```kotlin
+   // Notice that we're adding the capacity through dependency injection as well
     class SimpleCache<K, V> (val ttlMs: Int, val capacity: Int) {
         private val cache = ConcurrentHashMap<K, CacheEntry<V>>()
         private val queue = ArrayDeque<K>()